Get

 Do Cats Need Their Own Beds?

 Yes, cats need to have their own beds.
 A bed provides them with a safe and comfortable space that is all their own.
 Having their own bed also provides cats with a sense of security and familiarity.
-It’s best to choose a soft and spacious bed for your cat to curl up in.
-Be sure to choose one made of comfortable, non-toxic materials, so your cat can be safe and cozy while sleeping.
+It’s best to choose a soft and comfortable bed for your cat to curl up in, although some will choose their own safe spot, such as the top of the wardrobe or your own bed.
+Be sure to choose a bed made of comfortable, supportive materials, so your cat can be safe and cozy while sleeping.

 Hepper Cat Nest Bed